- A common myth about cats

-A common myth about cats says that if you touch or move newly born kittens, their mother would abandon or even kill them.
+A common myth about cats says that if you touch or move the newly born kittens, the mother cat would leave or even kill them.

-The reality of this myth is yet to be unleashed.
-There can be several reasons why a cat might resort to abandoning or killing her little ones.
+However, there can be several reasons why a cat might resort to abandoning or killing her little ones.

 People around the world perceive this myth differently.
 However, here is what feline professionals and caretakers think about it.